-Axon Framework is an open source framework frequently used for building event-driven microservices on the JVM.
-Its architectural concepts are CQRS (Command Query Responsibility Segregation), DDD (domain-driven design), event sourcing, and location transparency.
+Axon Framework is an open-source framework frequently used for building event-driven microservices on the JVM.
+Its architectural concepts are CQRS (Command Query Responsibility Separation), DDD (domain-driven design), event sourcing, and location transparency.

 The choice of using a framework for application development is somewhat controversial.
 You might have a look at this blog by Peter Kummins, which argues against the use of frameworks in general.
 More specific to the field in which Axon operates, father-of-CQRS Greg Young is known for advising “don’t write a CQRS framework,” and DDD authority Mathias Verraes recommended not to use a framework for applications that have to last multiple years on Twitter.
 This blog by Tomas Petricek makes some other interesting points, clearing distinguishing between libraries and frameworks, and advocating the use of libraries over frameworks.

 As you might imagine, at AxonIQ, being the company behind Axon Framework, we strongly believe in the value of using a framework for business applications.
 Given the controversy, we thought it might be useful to explain the reasoning behind this.
 We’ll start by looking at frameworks in general, and then zoom in to the reasons for using a framework like Axon in particular.